PropTechTools/PTT-API-Solutions/README.md

 # PTT API-Solutions
-End user manual for using the PTT API-Solutions.
+This is the End user manual for using the PTT API-Solutions.

 ### 1) `D`eveloping and `T`esting `E`nvironment (DTE-System)